pgodsalve/Dr-Chris-Godsalve/README.md

 In 2012 Chris was diagnosed with idiopathic pulmonary fibrosis after feeling short of breath for some time.
 He had lost a significant amount of lung function.
 The prognosis was not good, but with the help of home oxygen Chris was able to retain independence and continue his work.
 Chris had a recent breakthrough with a computer graphics project and had more he wanted to achieve.

-Chris sadly passed away on 29th March 2020 during the coronavirus pandemic after a short battle with the diease.
+Chris sadly passed away on 29th March 2020 during the coronavirus pandemic after a short battle with the disease.
 He will be missed terribly by family and friends.

 ## Relevant charities